-The primer and probe mix provided exploits the so-called TaqMan® principle.
-During PCR amplification, forward and reverse primers hybridize to the H7 cDNA.
-A fluorogenic probe is included in the same reaction mixture which consists of a DNA probe labeled with a 5'-dye and a 3'-quencher.
+The primer and probe mix provided exploits with the so-called TaqMan® principle.
+During PCR amplification, forward and reverse primers hybridize to the target DNA/cDNA.
+A fluorogenic probe is included in the same reaction mixture which consists of a DNA probe labelled with a 5'-dye and a 3'-quencher.
 During PCR amplification, the probe is cleaved and the reporter dye and quencher are separated.
-The resulting increase in fluorescence can be detected on a range of qPCR platforms.
+The resulting increase in fluorescence can be detected on a range of gPCR platforms.